 As nursery practitioners, it is our job to nurture children to blossom and grow into independent little learners.
 This could be from teaching them to put on their shoes or go to the toilet to beginning to write their names or follow instructions, socialising, and turn-taking.
 All of these little milestones have a significant impact on the rest of their life.
 We try our best here at Angels by Day to give them the best start in life, incorporating the curiosity approach to foster a love of learning and exploration.

-In our preschool room, we feel that it is important to have a wide variety of activities set out for the children to explore, so they aren’t just focusing on one specific subject.
+In our preschool room, In our preschool room, where we care for 3 and 4-year-olds, we feel that it is important to have a wide variety of activities set out for the children to explore so they aren’t just focusing on one specific subject.
 We generally like to mix it up with a creative activity, a literacy-focused activity, numbers, role play, and many more.
 We also leave a table free for the children to set up their own choice of activities, as this encourages them to be independent, make their own choices, and take turns with their friends.

 We feel that literacy is a big part of children’s learning, and that is why we implement this into their daily morning and afternoon routine.
 Because we offer different sessions to our funded children, who generally attend in the morning or the afternoon, we do this twice a day.
 Some children get to take part twice!
 But we have found over the years that the children LOVE the phonics lessons and engage really well.
 It also helps massively with their language skills.